This Turkey Shepherd's Pie with Cauliflower Topping is a great way to use Thanksgiving leftovers, or make it with chicken if you prefer.

 South Beach Suggestions:

-I used mashed cauliflower in place of potatoes and looked for the lowest-carb variety of turkey gravy I could find to make this a more low-glycemic dish for the South Beach Diet.
+I used mashed cauliflower in place of potatoes and looked for the lowest-carb variety of turkey gravy I could find to make this a lower-carb dish for the South Beach Diet.
 Still, even with those changes gravy does contain some flour and the dish has carrots and peas, both of which are high in natural sugar.
 I'd recommend saving this for a "once-in-a-while-treat" for phase two.
 You could eat it more often for phase three.

 I chose the South Beach Diet to manage my weight partly so I wouldn't have to count calories, carbs, points, or fat grams, but if you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.